LearnOnDemandSystems/docs/lod/activities.md

 - If more than one script is configured on an Activity, the scripts will execute in sequential order.
 If one of your scripts is relying on another script to be completed, make sure you order the scripts appropriately to prevent your Automated Activity from not working correctly.

-- Automated Activities support PowerShell and Shell.
-Cloud Subscriptions must be targeted by a PowerShell script, and Windows-based virtual machines running on Hyper-V can be targeted by PowerShell or Shell.
+- Automated Activities support PowerShell Windows Command Shell, and Bash.
+Cloud Subscriptions must be targeted by a PowerShell script, and Windows-based virtual machines running on Hyper-V can be targeted by PowerShell or Windows Command  Shell.
+Linux-based VMs running Hyper-V or VMware can be targeted by Bash.

 ### Automated Activity Notifications and Variables